 Settlers changed this by cutting down trees and creating farmland.

 By the end of the 19th century, it had gotten to the point where, there weren’t many trees left in certain parts of Tennessee.

-If you look at old photographs of the state taken in the late 1800s, you immediately notice that, in many places, there weren’t very many trees any more.
+If you look at photographs of the state taken in the late 1800s, you immediately notice that, in many places, there weren’t very many trees any more.